skypjack/entt/docs/md/graph.md

 of the association between identifiers and operations or actual data.

 Once a flow builder is created (which requires no constructor arguments), the first thing to do is to bind a task.
-This tells to the builder _who_ intends to consume the resources that are specified immediately after:
+This tells the builder _who_ intends to consume the resources that are specified immediately after:

 ```cpp